 The page updates the time and status of the last sync.

 - In the Client apps workload pane, select Apps.

 The newly available Managed Google Play app is displayed.

 Assigning a Managed Google Play app to Android Enterprise work profile devices

-After you assign the app, it is installed on the devices that you've targeted.
+After you assign the app, it is installed (or available for install) on the devices of the users that you've targeted.
 The user of the device is not asked to approve the installation.
 For more information about Android Enterprise work profile devices, see Set up enrollment of Android Enterprise work profile devices.

 Assigning a Managed Google Play app to Android Enterprise fully managed devices

 Android Enterprise fully managed devices are corporate-owned devices associated with a single user and used exclusively for work and not personal use.
 Users on fully managed devices can get their available company apps from the managed Google Play app on their device.

 By default, an Android Enterprise fully managed device will not allow employees to install any apps that are not approved by the organization.
 Also, employees will not be able to remove any installed apps against policy.
 If you wish to allow users to access the full Google Play store to install apps rather than only having access to the approved apps in Managed Google Play store, you can set the Allow access to all apps in Google Play store to Allow.
 With this setting, the user can access all the apps in the Google Play store using their corporate account, however purchases may limited.
 You can remove the limited purchases restriction by allowing users to add new accounts to the device.
 Doing so will enable end users to have the ability to purchase apps from the Google Play store using personal accounts, as well as conduct in-app purchases.
 For more information, see Android Enterprise device settings to allow or restrict features using Intune.